 Every cubic inch of dirt, of ocean and of the vacuum of outer space hides an abundance of energy vast beyond imagining.
-We have merely to reveal it without disturbing its natural hiding place: a task at which we’ve become expert through painful trial-and-error.
+We have merely to expose it without disturbing its natural hiding place: a task at which we’ve become expert through painful trial-and-error.

 You might evaluate a wristwatch by its accuracy, its durability, the raw materials and skills needed to make and distribute it.
 The price for a similar watch might rise and fall somewhat, but under normal circumstances it would stabilize along some predictable pricing curve: a dynamic equilibrium.

-Money allows the members of a complex society to carry out many mandatory transactions more or less magically and smoothly.
+Money allows the members of a complex society to carry out many transactions more or less magically and smoothly.
 It induces ties of loyalty and cooperation among large groups of strangers, on a scale that would be impossible if family or village intimacy had to be invoked instead.
 But it also corrodes the interdependencies of family, community and religion, relationships we consider extremely important.
 For hundreds of thousands of years, those dependencies served as our primary sources of trust and support.
-Thanks to their recent replacement by the all-powerful dollar (or ancient Roman denari, or cowry shells, or medieval Chinese paper money), we can procure almost anything we desire without the need to develop the personal connections, skills and talent required to actually produce it.
+Thanks to their recent replacement by the all-powerful dollar (or ancient Roman denari, or cowry shells, or medieval Chinese paper money), we can procure almost any thing we desire without the need to develop the personal connections, skills and raw materials required to actually produce it.

 This subjective “paint” can have any shade of meaning people agreed to share among themselves.
-These subjective “colors” can shift in dramatic and unanticipated ways, baffling the supply and demand reckonings of communist central planners just as much as the “free market” of dollar democrats.
+These subjective “colors” can shift in dramatic and unanticipated ways, baffling the supply and demand reckonings of communist central planners just as much as the “free market” consideration of dollar democrats.